FAQs

 If any party is a widower or widow, a copy of the death certificate is required.

-If any party is not a South African citizen, a copy of your Passport and a Form B1 31 is required.
-I have copies of the B1 31 which you will sign when we meet before your wedding.
+If any party is not a South African citizen, a copy of your Passport and a Form BI-1764 is required.
+I have copies of the BI-1764 which you will sign when we meet before your wedding.

 Two people need to act as witnesses and a copy of both of their South African Identity Documents and both witnesses need to be SA Citizens (Both witnesses have to be 21 years or older).